Italy fines Amazon €1.1 billion in antitrust case | DW | 09.12.2021

 The watchdog said it was imposing corrective measures on Amazon that will be subject to review by a monitoring trustee.

-The earlier fine against Amazon was for infringing EU laws through restrictions that penalized Apple and Beats products sellers.
+The earlier fine against Amazon was for infringing EU laws through restrictions that penalized Apple and Beats product sellers.
 Italy's antitrust watchdog also ordered Apple to pay €134.5 million.

 In a statement, the US e-commerce giant said it "strongly disagreed" with the Italian regulator's move and would appeal the decision.